Skip to main content

 • Building for the Long Haul

-The web should be for everyone, right?
-I make sure the interfaces I build are usable by people of all abilities, following accessibility guidelines like WCAG 2.1 (and often going above!).
+The web should welcome everyone.
+I make sure the interfaces I build are usable by people of all abilities, following WCAG 2.1 standards—and often going beyond them.

 • Keeping Things Tidy

 Nobody likes a messy codebase.
-I focus on writing clean, maintainable code that's easy for other developers (and my future self!) to understand and work with.
+I focus on writing clean, maintainable code that’s easy for teammates—and my future self—to read, understand, and build on.

 Tools of the Trade